nyjackson/SBA-320H/README.md

 - Navigation bar powered by React Router.

 ## Quote.jsx
-- Quote component, used for all quotes.
+- Quote component, used for all quote rendering.

 ## RandomQuote.jsx
 - Displays one random quote from the collection.